amelia-long/8-week-sql-challenge/pizza_runner/A_pizza_metrics.md

 GROUP BY oi.order_id
 ORDER BY COUNT(oi.order_id) DESC LIMIT 1;
 ```

+Output: 3 pizzas were delivered in order 4

 ## 7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?